How do you nurture ‘Know, Like, Trust’?

 > Use testimonials – let others share positive experiences and tell potential clients how good you are.

-> Create case studies – to showcase your capabilities and give potential customers a real-world insight into what it might be like to work with you.
+> Create case studies – to showcase your capabilities and give potential clients a real-world insight into what it might be like to work with you.

-Across all of these stages of the relationship-building process (and bear in mind that the whole process might take a week or a year, depending on the nature of your business), you want to convince potential clients with the quality of your writing – and win them over with your personality.
+Across all of these stages of the relationship-building process (and bear in mind that the whole process might take a week, a month or even a year, depending on the nature of your business), you want to convince potential clients with the quality and relevance of your writing and your expertise – and win them over with your personality at every step.

-Don’t let poor quality copy undermine all the effort you’re putting in elsewhere in your business.
+Don’t let bland messaging undermine all the effort you’re putting in elsewhere in your business.

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>